 The following courses are recommended for first-year students (ENVS):

 - 2. Introduction to Environmental Science

-- 3. Environment and Society: Towards Sustainability?
+- 3. Environment and Society

-- 11. Humans and Nature in America
+- 12. Energy and the Environment

-- 14. Sustainable Food Systems

 - 15. Environmental Issues of the Earth's Cold Regions

 - 17. Marine Policy

 - 18. Indigenous Environmental Studies